liweinan/liweinan.github.io/_posts/2017-04-10-multiple-application-support-in-jersey-and-comparing-it-with-resteasy-implementation.md

 From the above diagram, we can see `WrappingResourceConfig` contains `application : javax.ws.rs.core.Application` and `defaultClasses : java.util.Set<Class<?>> = new HashSet<>()`, this provides the `application -> resources` mapping.
 If RESTEasy wants to support multiple `Application` deployment, it also needs to have a data structure to record the relationship between each Application instance and its included resources.

+Please note `Application` is just a method to help users to register their resteful resources easier in Servlet container, both Jersey and RESTEasy core design don't merely rely on the `Application` to find and register resources, and other non-servet containers just don't need `Application` to register resources.
+You can refer to RESTEasy's Netty container document[^3] to see how it register resource classes via programmable interfaces.

 ### _References_

 ---